 - Needing additional surgeries

-If you or a loved one suffered the implant of hernia mesh, only a qualified personal injury attorney can determine whether you are eligible to file a lawsuit seeking compensation for damages.
-We are currently accepting talc cases in all 50 states.
-Call 800-732-3070 or email us to schedule a free consultation.
+If you or a loved one suffered the implant of hernia mesh, only a qualified personal injury attorney can determine whether you are eligible to file a Hernia Mesh Lawsuit seeking compensation for damages.